 - 4 small red potatoes, diced

-- 4 cups corn fresh or frozen (about 7 or 8 ears of corn)
+- 4 cups corn fresh or frozen (4-6 cobs of corn depending on the size)

 - 3 ripe tomatoes, seeded and diced